 Planning to connect New Delhi with the scenic Ladakh region, the Indian Railways will kick-start the final location survey for the 498-km route connecting Bilaspur, Manali and Leh in Jammu and Kashmir this week.

 The survey project will be funded by the Defence Ministry and is all set to be inaugurated by Railway Minister Suresh Prabhu today.

 — Ministry of Railways (@RailMinIndia) June 27, 2017

-Here’s everything you need to know about one of India’s most picturesque rail projects:
+Here’s everything you need to know about one of India’s most picturesque and challenging rail projects:

 4. Currently, the road that one takes to reach Leh remains accessible for about five months a year.
 Claimed to be an all-weather rail project, the line is expected to boost the socio-economic state in the region and open up better influx for tourism.

 In fact, the proposed train from Delhi to Leh is expected to bring down the journey time from 40 hours to 20 hours, by a whopping 50 per cent!